 It’s a fairly simple design, but the links are immediate and long-lasting.
 It took me and a team of 4 other teachers in the building a year during professional development meetings and a couple of hours here and there along the way to create maps for all 4 quarters in every grade and content.
-We would gather together in our conference room, look over the objectives in a certain area and grade and compare them to the fine arts objectives for the same level.
+We would gather together in our conference room, look over the objectives in a certain area and grade, and compare them to the fine arts objectives for the same level.
 When we found a match, we’d write them down and once the list was compiled, we’d type it out onto our simple form.
 Tedious, I know.
 But the results were well worth the time.
 Teachers now write and teach an average of 2-3 arts integration lessons a week, compared to the 3-4 a year they were doing before these maps.
 Just think about what an impact that will make on your students!

 Lesson Banks – Your Nuts

 Now once you have a bolt in place, you’ll need a nut to hold it on.
 Otherwise, the bolt will slide off and the two pieces will become separated once more.
-Lesson plan banks are the nuts for your arts integration program.
+Lesson plan banks are the nuts for your school-wide arts integration program.
 Once you have aligned your objectives using the curriculum maps, you’ll need a place to store the lesson plans that will naturally occur from the maps’ use.
-An online lesson plan bank is what holds all of these wonderful ideas, plans and assessments together.
+An online lesson plan bank is what holds all of these wonderful ideas, plans, and assessments together.
 Simply create a folder for each grade level and place it in a central location.
 We use our county’s email system to create a conference to store these.
 However, you could do the same thing in a wiki or a blog for your teachers.
 Once the file folder is there, house all of their lessons within the file so that everyone has access to them.
 When people read the lessons, they have a “safe” one to try to get their feet wet, or they get their own ideas churning.
 Whatever you do, find a spot where you can build this wonderful portfolio of learning.

 Peer Reviews – Nail It All Together

 Nails are the indispensable tool of any carpenter.
 They can be used to hang up pictures or to join together walls.
-Peer reviews work in much the same way.
+Peer reviews work in much the same way for a school-wide arts integration program.
 These versatile observations can be used as a professional growth tool, as simple feedback for a teacher or as a way for lessons to be tweaked and perfected.
 What’s so great about peer reviews is that they are done by colleagues that trust one another.
 If an administrator walks into a teacher’s room to observe and assess an arts integration lesson being done for the first time, it is mightily intimidating.
-However, if another teacher or even an instructional assistant comes in with a peer review sheet that clearly outlines what to look for in the lesson and then provide space for comments or feedback, it is suddenly a friendly tool for growth.
+However, if another teacher or even an instructional assistant comes in with a peer review sheet that clearly outlines what to look for in the lesson and then provides space for comments or feedback, it is suddenly a friendly tool for growth.
 The teacher doing the lesson can learn from their colleague and be open to the feedback.
 The person providing the peer review learns about the arts integration process and gains ideas through watching.
 And the lesson itself becomes documented and thereby can be changed and molded into the best possible lesson for future use.
 It really is such a fantastic way to measure arts integration and its progress within a building.

 Your Toolbox as a Paintbrush

-So there you have it: three essential pieces of hardware for any arts integration program.
+So there you have it: three essential pieces of hardware for any school-wide arts integration program.
 And when you house them within your overall toolbox of strategies, you’ll soon be painting a successful program that will engage students and teachers in thoughtful and exciting learning opportunities.